-The Bachelor of Science program in Computer Technology and Information Systems (CTIS) has the following vision, mission, objectives, and outcomes:
+The Bachelor of Science program in Information Systems and Technologies (CTIS) has the following vision, mission, objectives, and outcomes:

 Our vision is to make the CTIS program one of the leading four-year education programs which brings in individuals to the information systems industry by means of their predominantly applied education.